mendersoftware/mender-docs/09.Add-ons/01.Remote-Terminal/30.Mender-connect-configuration-file/50.Mender-connect-configuration-options/docs.md

 #### User

-The name of a user that mender-shell will run the shell as.
+The name of a user that mender-connect will run the shell as.
 Must resolve to valid user id and must posses a valid group id.
 This a mandatory field.

 #### Terminal